strogiyotec/WanShiTong/Java/Volatile.md

 nonVol2 = 300
 vol = 400
 ```
-When we assign new value to vol then this value is synch with main memory and **values of two non volatile variables will be synch with main memory**
+When we assign new value to vol then this value is synch with main memory and **values of two non volatile variables will be synch with main memory**(which means that thread will flush all 3 variables into the main memory)

 ### Reordering
 In example above nonVol 1 and 2 are not alowed to happen after write to **vol**.